vkethana/vkethana.github.io/index.md

 *   **Programming Experience** (five years): Python (Pandas, Matplotlib, Plotly, OpenCV), C++, Java, JavaScript, R, HTML, CSS, SPARQL, SQL, MATLAB.
 Familiar with using the KCF and CSRT algorithms for object tracking, and some experience with CNNs for object detection.
 *   **System Administration**: Experienced with Debian and Arch-based Linux distributions.
 Designed and deployed personal website (vkethana.com) by installing Nginx on Debian VPS, and later migrated it to GitHub Pages.
 Configured Namecheap BasicDNS to direct web traffic to personal domain.
 Proficient with command-line tools such as Vim.
 * **Software Development**: Created Flask web app, hosted on personal website at [rational.vkethana.com](https://rational.vkethana.com), to concisely summarize the writings of physics researcher and author David Deutsch.
 Site consists of 300+ quotes automatically gathered from the internet, categorized by keywords extracted using the NLTK (Natural Language Toolkit) Porter-Stemmer.
-Deployed website through the DigitalOcean App Platform.

 ## Project Experience